Puccini in a pub triumphs at Olivier Awards

 "Act II showed how to get new audiences into opera.
 It's not about bringing them into the opera but taking the opera to them," he said.

-What will be the knock-on effect for places like the Royal Opera House?'A delight'
+What will be the knock-on effect for places like the Royal Opera House?

 "I think essentially new audiences," says Spreadbury-Maher.